 What to Wear for Men: Wedding Types

 How many times have you received a wedding invite only to find there’s no dress code specified?
+What should I wear to a wedding with no dress code?
 If that happens, you don’t need to panic.
 There’s a really easy way to figure out what to wear: just look at the venue and date.

 You can look up a venue online to see what kind of weddings are typically held there.
 And if it’s held in the summer or during an extremely warm season, you can also expect to wear a lighter fabric, such as a linen suit.